-LIFE AskREACH has the overall goal to enhance substitution of substances of very high concern (SVHC) in articles by increasing the market demand for SVHC free articles and supporting industrial actors to identify SVHC in their articles.
+LIFE AskREACH overall goal was to enhance substitution of substances of very high concern (SVHC) in articles by increasing the market demand for SVHC free articles and supporting industrial actors to identify SVHC in their articles.

 • Raising consumer awareness on SVHC in articles,